kingToolbox/WindTerm/src/README.md

 An improved version based on [ptyqt](https://github.com/kafeg/ptyqt). **Almost all the code was rewritten to make the pty more robust and stable.**

+## Protocol/TelentProtocol.h/cpp

+An implementation of Telnet protocol.

+## Utility/CircularBuffer.h

+A quick circular buffer template class.

+## Utility/Cryptographic.h/cpp

+A very safe encryption class using the PBKDF2-algorithm as defined in RFC 8018.
+WindTerm uses this class together with the user's master password to protect user data, including passwords, private keys and so on.

-## ScopeGuard.h
+## Utility/ScopeGuard.h

 A class of which the sole purpose is to run the function f in its destructor.
 This is useful for guaranteeing your cleanup code is executed.

-## Spin.h
+## Utility/Spin.h

 A high-performance spin mutex and locker.

-## Protocol/TelentProtocol.h/cpp

-An implementation of Telnet protocol.

 ## Utility/ThreadLocal.h/cpp

 A high-performance thread local storage.

+## Widgets/Scrollbar.h/cpp

+A scrollbar supports 64-bit ranges.